Cray-HPE/docs-sat/portal/developer-portal/install/Configure_SAT_Using_CFS.md

     **NOTE:** Ensure that the PLAY RECAPs for each session show successes for all manager NCNs before proceeding.

-7. Verify that SAT is now installed.
+6. Verify that SAT was successfully configured.

-    If `sat` is installed, the `--version` command will indicate which version is installed.
-If `sat` is not installed, the command will fail.
+    If `sat` is configured, the `--version` command will indicate which version is installed.
+If `sat` is not properly configured, the command will fail.

     **NOTE:** This version number will differ from the version number of the SAT release distribution.
 This is the semantic version of the `sat` Python package,